 - Next, click on the Preview button at the top of the editor.
 Choose to open it in a new tab.

-- The preview will let you see how the code will appear when the article is published.
+The preview will let you see how the code will appear when the article is published.
+Here’s an example of the preview of the article:

 The code used in the example above shows an example of a “primary-badge” with text set as <h2> (title text).
 You can vary the size of the badge using different “h” tags as long as you wrap the span code with the “h” tag that you wish to use.
 For example: